List Your Priorities

 My own life changed dramatically when changed the order in which I completed my task list.
 Most importantly, I stopped checking email first thing in the morning, and instead focused those first few hours of my day on long-term projects and goals.
 As a result, my productivity skyrocketed and I was finally able to start accomplishing the things I really wanted to.

-Step 4: Reset Your Habits
+Reset Your Habits

-I read another book recently called The Power of Habit: Why We Do What We Do in Life and Business that has also greatly impacted how I structure my day.
+I read another book recently called The Power of Habit: Why We Do What We Do in Life and Business which has also greatly impacted how I structure my day.
 One of the many interesting points the book made is that our brains are wired to form habits.
 These habits can become good or bad, but once something has become a true habit, a different part of our brain takes over and we begin to perform that particular habit on autopilot.
 This means we no longer have to use mental energy to perform the task, which leaves our brain free to focus on getting other things done.

 I used to get frustrated with myself because it seemed like I would start out my day so well, but in the end, I would just fizzle, with no energy left to put towards any sort of productive endeavour.
 After reading this book, I realised that because my willpower in a given day is limited, the more good habits I create for myself, the more willpower and energy I will have leftover to use towards other things.

 I decided to make a list of the things I wanted to do automatically every morning.
-My list included drinking a glass of water, planning my day over a cup of coffee, having personal devotion & prayer time, then writing for at least 90 minutes.
+My list included drinking a glass of water, planning my day over a cup of coffee, having personal devotion & prayer time, and then writing for at least 90 minutes.
 After several weeks of doing this every day, I finally stopped thinking about it.
 I would find myself in the kitchen drinking my water before I was even fully awake.
 It takes almost no effort to get my day started off right, and at the end of my writing session, when I take a morning break, I still feel refreshed and ready to conquer the rest of my day.

-Step 5: Eliminate the Unessential
+Eliminate the Unessential

 I think for me getting rid of the things I don’t really need to be doing is probably the hardest part.
 Everyone has a few time fillers they could probably eliminate from their day, whether it be baking something from scratch when it could be store-bought, spending an hour watching TV or drooling over Pinterest, or even taking on a few too many commitments.

-This is where the priority list and goal setting becomes so important!
+This is where the priority list and goal setting become so important!
 If when you look at your day, you find that much of your time is filled with things that don’t match up to your priorities or your most important goals, then something has to give.
 Start small – eliminate 3-5 things in your life that are taking up time but not adding much value.
 Just stop doing them.
 Yes, I know it is easier said than done, but making a conscious decision paves the way for change.